 Welcome to my blog!
-I´m Floordeboor, a 32 year old living in a suburb of Utrecht in the Netherlands.
-I´m a physician, working in psychiatry and I started my residency in psychiatry on april 1st 2015!
+I´m Floordeboor, a 34 year old living in a suburb of Utrecht in the Netherlands.
+I´m a physician, doing my residency in psychiatry.
 I have a sister and 2 brothers.
-My eldest brother has a 4 year old daughter and a 1 year old boy, both so cute and loved.
+My eldest brother has a 6 year old daughter and a 3 year old boy, both so cute and loved.
 I don’t have a big group of friends, but I do have a couple of amazing people who are very very dear to me.
 I value a good friendship more than having many superficial friends!
 I’ve lived and worked in Ghana for half a year during my studies and have been back there a couple of times.
 I love travelling, especially to African countries, they make me more mellow and laidback and make me appreciate the small things in life.
-My guy is social-media shy so you won’t hear too much about him!

 I started this blog to write down some of my (mealprep)recipes and tips, because I always get a lot of questions about them on Instagram.
 Let me first tell you something about my weightloss struggles!